TheInfiniteKind/moneydance_open/python_scripts/toolbox/readme.txt

 - All updates (and other key messages) get written to the Moneydance console error log

+NOTE: Toolbox will connect to the internet to gather some data.
+IT WILL NOT SEND ANY OF YOUR DATA OUT FROM YOUR SYSTEM.
+This is why:
+1. At launch it connects to the Author's code site to get information about the latest version of Toolbox and version requirements
+2. At various times it may connect to the Infinite Kind server to gather information about extensions and versions
+3. Within the OFX banking menu, it can connect to the Infinite Kind server to get the latest bank connection profiles for viewing

 # Includes my previous / standalone scripts (now withdrawn):
 # FIX-reset_window_location_data.py 0.2beta
 # DIAG-can_i_delete_security.py v2